Who says corn can’t be the star of the show? Side dish smide dish, treat corn with a little love, and it will love you right on back.

 To dress, just drizzle the sauce across the corn.
 The messier, the prettier it looks!
 Sprinkle some roughly chopped cilantro over top, then follow with a couple pinches of chili powder.
 Voila!
 Gorgeous Creamy Cilantro Lime Corn on the Cob.

-- To grill the corn: rotating as they are cooking until you see some char marks, and the corn has gone from a pale yellow to a richer, darker, yellow.
+- To grill the corn: place the corn on a hot grill and cook a couple minutes per side, rotating as needed.
+You want some char marks, and the corn will go from a pale yellow to a richer, darker, yellow.
 About 10 minutes.

 - To serve the corn: drizzle the sauce over the corn.
 Messy drizzles look pretty.
 Garnish with the cilantro, and sprinkle some chili powder across the top.
 Serve right away with napkins!